The heavy rains and high humidity in Orlando and the Central Florida area create the perfect breeding ground for mold.

 - Those who are sensitive: If you are sensitive to mold, you may deal with a stuffy nose, wheezing, or itchy, red eyes.
 Your skin might also be itchy, and these symptoms will persist as long as the mold is present.

 - Those who are allergic: If you’re allergic to mold, your reactions may be more severe.
 You might suffer fever or have trouble breathing.
 If you have asthma, you may also have these reactions.

 The extent of your mold problem and the amount of time you spend indoors will affect how severe these symptoms are.
-No matter what, you want to get rid of any mold on your property, and Healthy Home Environmental Services, LCC, is here to help.
+No matter what, if you want to get rid of any Orlando mold inspection on your property, Healthy Home Environmental Services, LCC, is here to help.

-We are family-owned and -operated, and we’re fully licensed and insured to serve commercial and residential properties in Orlando, FL, and the surrounding areas.
-We have more than a decade of experience handling mold issues, so give us a call today at (407) 395-4549 for our mold assessment, inspection, and testing services.
+We are family-owned and -operated, and we’re fully licensed and insured to serve commercial and residential properties in Central Florida and the surrounding areas.
+We have more than a decade of experience handling mold issues, so give us a call today at (407) 395-4549 for our professional mold inspection, mold assessment, and mold testing services.